nighres/nighres/README.md

 For 1.
 I found very little information on how to actually implement that.
 One option seems to [build the extensions using distutils](https://docs.python.org/2/extending/building.html) in the setup.py script.
 Although I am not sure if that requires the user to install from source, instead of installing using e.g. pip.
 Another [post](https://stackoverflow.com/questions/31380578/how-to-avoid-building-c-library-with-my-python-package) I found mentions that they used `build_ext` with pip to build a C extension during installation, but I could just not find any information on how exactly that works.

 I found much more information on option 2.
 The preferred way to package binary extensions through are [wheels](https://python-packaging-user-guide.readthedocs.io/tutorials/distributing-packages/#wheels).
->A wheel is a built package that can be installed without needing to go through the “build” process.
-Installing wheels is substantially faster for the end user than installing from a source distribution
+>A wheel is a built package that can be installed without needing to go through the build process.
+Installing wheels is substantially faster for the end user than installing from a source distribution.

 In our case we would need to create a platform wheel, which is a platform dependent wheel that contains compiled extensions.
 PyPI currently supports wheels for Windows and OS X but only a compatible [subset of linux distributions](https://www.python.org/dev/peps/pep-0513/).
 Wheels appear to be the preferred and more standardized way of packaging versus the older egg format (see this [discussion](https://packaging.python.org/discussions/wheel-vs-egg/))

 It appears to me that option 2 is the recommended way to go.
 It's also how it works e.g. for [Numpy](https://pypi.python.org/pypi/numpy).
 However, then the wheels still have to be distributed.